-Finally, in a Public Goods game, multiple players decide simultaneously (without knowing about the choices of others) whether to contribute to a public good.
-The private return from contributing is negative, but the total group payoff to contributing is positive because the return to other players combined is substantial.
-This game thus reveals individual willingness to cooperate or to free ride (that is, hoping that other players will contribute to the public good).
-The identities of the other players can also vary in these games, in particular by whether players are interacting with those from a group with whom they have some reason to identify, such as an ethnic or social group.1
+Finally, a Public Goods game, multiple players decide simultaneously (without knowing about the choices of others) whether to contribute to a public good.
+The private return from contributing is negative but the total group payoff increases since the return to other players is substantial.
+This game thus reveals individual willingness to cooperate or to free ride (i.e., hoping that other players will contribute to the public good).
+The identities of the other players can also vary in these games, in particular by whether players are interacting with those from a group with whom they have some reason to identify, such as an ethnic or social group, or not.1

-Bauer, Cassar, Chytilová, and Henrich (2014) ran various allocation games, sometimes referred to as mini-Dictator games, designed to distinguish selfishness from altruism and inequality aversion, in northwestern Sierra Leone.
+Bauer et al. (2014) ran various allocation games, sometimes referred to as mini-Dictator games, designed to distinguish selfishness from altruism and inequality aversion, in northwestern Sierra Leone.
 They experimentally manipulated the identity of an otherwise anonymous recipient to shed light on whether violence increases prosocial behavior only towards people at the local level, or whether the effects on prosocial behavior are more generalized.
-In the in-group condition, the partner was from the same village as the decision maker, and in the out-group condition the partner was from a "distant village."
-Compared to nonvictims, people who were directly exposed to conflict-related violence were less selfish (by 23 percentage points) and more inequality averse (by 25 percentage points) towards in-group members eight years after experiencing war-related violence.
+In the in-group condition the partner was from the same village as the decision-maker, and in the out-group condition the partner was from a "distant village."
+Compared to non-victims, people who were directly exposed to conflict-related violence were less selfish (by 23 percentage points) and more inequality averse (by 25 percentage points) towards in-group members eight years after experiencing war-related violence.
 Effects were especially large among those exposed to violence during their childhood and adolescence.
-There were no comparable effects on behavior towards out-group members.
+There were no comparable effects on behavior towards outgroup members.

-Elsewhere in Sierra Leone, once again eight years post-conflict, Cecchi, Leuveld, Voors, and van der Wal (2015) found similar results among young street soccer players (aged 14-31 years) using both experimental and observational approaches.
-Players made anonymous choices in the Dictator game, and those who had been exposed to more intense conflict-related violence behaved more altruistically towards their teammates (the in-group) but not towards the out-group (their match opponents).
-Direct observation of behavior during soccer matches also revealed that the more violence-exposed players were more likely to receive a yellow or red
+Elsewhere in Sierra Leone, once again eight years post-conflict, Cecchi et al. (2015) found similar results among young street soccer players (aged 14-31 years) using both experimental and observational approaches.
+Players made anonymous choices in the Dictator game, and those who had been exposed to more intense conflict-related violence behaved more altruistically to-

-1In considering the contribution of these behavioral experiments, an important question is the degree to which links between such measures and the formation of real world institutions and cooperation has been made.
+1 In considering the contribution of these behavioral experiments, an important question is the degree to which links between such measures and the formation of real world institutions and cooperation has been made.
 Work establishing these links is limited.
-However, Rustagi, Engel, and Kosfeld (2010) show that communities in Ethiopia with more prosocial individuals, as measured using behavioral games, more effectively form real world cooperatives to monitor forest exploitation, more energetically monitor for free-riders (forest exploiters), and end up cooperating more effectively to manage harvests; these findings hold when the frequency of prosocial individuals is instrumented using the distance from market towns.
-The results suggest that if these villages were "shocked" (for example, by war) in a way that suddenly increased the frequency of prosocial individuals (as measured by experiments), they might become better at constructing local institutions to address real public goods problems.
+However, in Ethiopia, Rustagi, Engel, and Kosfeld (2010) show that communities with more prosocial individuals, as measured using behavioral games, more effectively form real world cooperatives to monitor forest exploitation, more energetically monitor for free-riders (forest exploiters), and end up cooperating more effectively to manage harvests; these findings hold when the frequency of prosocial individuals is instrumented using the distance from market towns.
+The results suggest that if these villages were 'shocked' (e.g., by war) in a way that suddenly increased the frequency of prosocial individuals (as measured by experiments), they might become better at constructing local institutions to address real public goods problems.

-(penalty) card during the game, suggesting that a violent conflict not only elevated in-group prosocial behavior but may also have exacerbated out-group antagonism.2
+wards their teammates (the in-group) but not towards the out-group (their match opponents).
+Direct observation of behavior during soccer matches also revealed that the more violenceexposed players were more likely to receive a yellow or red foul card during the game, suggesting that a violent conflict not only elevated in-group prosocial behavior but may also have exacerbated out-group antagonism.2

-A common feature of this body of research-for Sierra Leone and the other studies discussed below-is that analysis is based on a comparison of individuals who suffered different degrees of war violence.
+Notice that a common feature of this body of research-for Sierra Leone and the other studies discussed below-is that analysis is based on a comparison of individuals who suffered different degrees of war violence.
 These data do not allow the estimation of impacts on society as a whole since no suitable counterfactual exists.

-Other Country Cases: Uganda, Burundi, Georgia, Nepal, and Others
+Other Country Cases: Uganda, Burundi, Georgia, Nepal, and others